 - Magnesium glycinate to correct deficiencies and to help with cramps, headaches, and sleep

-- Fat soluble vitamins A,D,E, and K2 to aid hormone production
+- Fat soluble vitamins A,D,E, and K2 to support hormone balance, immune function, and gut health

 May Be Additionally Beneficial for Women with Hormone Imbalance: